 According to the Federal Motor Carrier Safety Administration (FMCSA), there were over 100,000 commercial truck accidents causing injuries across the U.S. in 2018.
-Many of these were underride accidents.
+Many of these were what's known as a truck underride accident.
 Such an accident occurs when:

 - A truck drives over the top of a smaller vehicle and wedges it under the truck/trailer.